Disability Benefits for Individuals with Lymphoma

 Lymphoma, like other types of cancer, can be a debilitating condition that causes swollen glands, fatigue and shortness of breath.
 Individuals with this condition may find it difficult or impossible to continue working to support themselves.

 Fortunately, you may be able to file a claim with the Social Security Administration (SSA) to obtain disability benefits.
-The reputable Phoenix Social Security Disability lawyers at Phillips Disability can guide you through every step of the process, fighting for the compensation you deserve.
+The reputable Phoenix Social Security Disability lawyers at Dayes Law Firm PC can guide you through every step of the process, fighting for the compensation you deserve.
 Schedule a free legal consultation today.

 Blue Book Listing for Lymphoma